cmput301-w25/project-cachecows/README.md

 Comment on mood events and view all comments.

-New Feature: Direct messaging between users for private conversations.
+* Direct messaging between users for private conversations.

-Offline Support
+## Offline Support
 Add, edit, or delete mood events while offline.

 Automatic synchronization once the device regains connectivity.

-Technology Stack
+## Technology Stack
-Platform: Android (Java/Kotlin)
+Platform: Android

-Database: Firebase / SQLite (for offline support)
+Database: Firebase (for offline support)

 Maps & Location: Google Maps API

-UI Framework: Material Design

 ## Key Features
 - Main Activity: First-time entry point to the app which gives the user the choice to either login or create an account.